 Vanilla Flavor (WONF)

 This flavor descriptor indicates that the product is made With Other Natural Flavors and means that the product contains other flavor ingredients, usually essential oils and botanical extracts.
 Any of these blended flavors won't, of course, have the taste profile of real vanilla and synthetic chemical carriers can sometimes be introduced.
-But even if the additions are natural, at best you have an inferior vanilla that is "boosted" with less expensive components.
+But even if the additions aren't synthetic, at best you have an inferior vanilla that is "boosted" with less expensive components.